gastonstat/relic-math13/lectures/16-mean-estimation2.md

 	Learning Objectives
 </h4>

-- Explain the meanings of:
-	- confidence level
-	- error of estimate
-	- critical value
-- Find the critical value corresponding to a confidence level
-- Compute confidence intervals for population mean when the population standard deviation is known.
+- Learn how to find a confidence interval for _mu_ when _sigma_ is unknown
-- Compute the sample size to be used for estimating a population mean.
+- Properties of a Student's _t_ Distribution
+- Learn how to use the tables for the _t_-distribution

 <h4>